knands42/Sensor-Streaming-App-Java/README.md

 ## Related Projects

-See also a JAVA version of the same project -> [here](https://github.com/knands42/Sensor-Streaming-App-Kotlin)
+See also a Kotlin version of the same project -> [here](https://github.com/knands42/Sensor-Streaming-App-Kotlin)